 "(a) Authorized Capital.
 The total number of shares of all classes of stock that the Corporation shall have authority to issue is 110,000,000, of which 100,000,0000 shares, par value of \$0.001, shall be designated as Common Stock ("Common Stock"), and 10,000,000 shares, par value of \$0.001, shall be designated as Preferred Stock ("Preferred Stock").
-Effective at [].m. on [], 20[] (the "Effective Time"), every []] shares of Common Stock of the Corporation issued and outstanding immediately prior to the Effective Time ("Old Common Stock") shall automatically be combined, without any action on the part of the holder thereof, into one (1) share of fully paid and nonassessable Common Stock of the Corporation ("New Common Stock"), subject to the treatment of fractional share interests described as follows.
+Effective at [].m. on [], 20[] (the "Effective Time"), every [] shares of Common Stock of the Corporation issued and outstanding immediately prior to the Effective Time ("Old Common Stock") shall automatically be combined, without any action on the part of the holder thereof, into one (1) share of fully paid and nonassessable Common Stock of the Corporation ("New Common Stock"), subject to the treatment of fractional share interests described as follows.
 No fractional shares of Common Stock shall be issued.
 No stockholder of the Corporation shall transfer any fractional shares of Common Stock.
-A holder of Old Common Stock at the Effective Time who would otherwise be entitled to a fraction to which the holder would otherwise be entitled multiplied by the last closing sale price of the Old Common Stock prior to the Effective Time, as reported on the NASDAQ Capital Market (or if such price is not available, then such other price as determined by the Board of Directors) and as appropriately adjusted for such combination."
+The Corporation shall not recognize on its stock record books any purported transfer of any fractional share of Common Stock.
+A holder of Old Common Stock at the Effective Time who would otherwise be entitled to a fraction to share of New Common Stock shall, in lieu thereof, be entitled to receive a cash payment in an amount equal to the fraction to which the holder would otherwise be entitled multiplied by the last closing sale price of the Old Common Stock prior to the Effective Time, as reported on the NASDAQ Capital Market (or if such price is not available, then such other price as determined by the Board of Directors) and as appropriately adjusted for such combination."